-I find Fusako’s inner voice much less developed than the male characters, to the point of being a little shallow.
-Where Noboru and Ryuji are given space to philosophise about their masculinity, and about life, and love and death, Fusako has a much more simplified outlook, and seems unable to contextualize her feelings within wider ideas.
+Fusako’s inner voice is much less developed than the male characters, to the point of being a little shallow.
+Where Noboru and Ryuji are given space to philosophise about their masculinity, and about life, and love and death, Fusako has a much more simplified outlook, seeming unable to contextualize her feelings within wider ideas.
 Her inner life is restricted to sensual feelings for a sailor, and a mild sense of annoyance in her dealings with a frivolous actress.

 Another key theme of Mishima’s novella is the fate of Japan and Japanese identity, particularly male Japanese identity.
 At a moment when Ryuji is described as epitomising the heroic ideal championed by Noboru, he happens to be standing, not inconspicuously, next to a Japanese flag.
 The nationalism of this novella comes to the fore in its second half, and it is a very unpleasant form of nationalism that is inextricably linked to Mishima’s misogyny.

-While I appreciate Fusako’s modern values, and her role as a business owner, Mishima subverts those aspects of her characterisation into a negative portrayal.
-Fusako is described as a ‘worldly lady,’ which has negative connotations both in terms of sexual promiscuity and in terms of westernisation.
-Fusako’s business is of course a shop selling Western goods.
-As a result, Fusako herself is presented not only as a woman of dubious moral character, but as a traitorous emblem of the West in Japan: ‘There wasn’t a single Japanese room in Fusako’s house; her mode of living was thoroughly Western.’
-This conflation of debased womanhood with westernisation is an unfortunate but not uncommon stereotype.
-The suggestion in the narrative is that Fusako has somehow tricked Ryuji into abandoning not only his masculine ideal, but Japan itself.
+While Fusako’s modern values and her role as a business owner could be interpreted in a positive way, Mishima subverts those aspects of her characterisation into a negative portrayal.
+Fusako is described as a ‘worldly lady,’ which has negative connotations both in terms of sexual promiscuity and in terms of Westernisation.
+Fusako’s business is, tellingly, a shop selling Western goods.
+As a result, Fusako herself is presented not only as a woman of dubious moral character but as a traitorous emblem of the West in Japan: ‘There wasn’t a single Japanese room in Fusako’s house; her mode of living was thoroughly Western.’
+This conflation of debased womanhood with Westernisation is an unfortunate but not uncommon stereotype.
+The suggestion in the narrative is that Fusako has somehow tricked Ryuji into abandoning not only his masculine ideals but Japan itself.
 His initial physical attraction to her is described in nationalistic terms: ‘The lipstick she had dashed on before they left the house, a spot of vivid red rising out of the whiteness of her chilled, drawn face, looked beautiful to Ryuji.’
 The red on white of the Japanese flag attracts the sailor, but it is a painted face that hides her Western values.

-There is a huge amount to dislike in this novella, particularly in the way it views gender, offering as it does, damaging portrayals of both masculine and feminine ideals, as well as its deep seated misogyny.
-The only aspect of this book that was relatively inoffensive, was the homoerotic subtext in the desire felt by Noboro towards Ryuji.
+There is a huge amount to dislike in this novella, particularly in the way it views gender, offering damaging portrayals of both masculine and feminine ideals.
+To reduce the entire novella to its problematic dimensions, however, would be unfair.
+In other ways, it is a complex and beautiful read with many layers for the reader to peel back.
+One of the layers that I found particularly interesting was the homoerotic subtext in the desire felt by Noboro towards his mother’s new love-interest, Ryuji.

-Following Ryuji’s first night with Fusako, he runs into Noboru at the park.
-Ryuji’s shirt is wet from the fountain, and Noboru is visibly flustered by the sight.
-This scene is presented in the narrative as one of the first examples of Ryuji’s heroic masculinity falling short of the ideals that the boys aspire to.
-While this sense of falling short of a masculine ideal is key to any interpretation of this book, there is, I would argue, a secondary layer to Noboru’s hero worship that reveals very different motivations, namely sexual jealousy.
+Following Ryuji’s first night with Fusako, he runs into Noboru and his friends at the park.
+Ryuji’s shirt is wet from the fountain, and Noboru becomes flustered.
+This scene is presented in the narrative as one of the first examples of Ryuji’s heroic masculinity falling short of the ideals that the boys aspire to–strong men don’t play in fountains.
+While this sense of falling short of a masculine ideal is key to any interpretation of this book, there is, I would argue, a secondary layer to Noboru’s hero worship that reveals very different motivations.
 There are undeniably sexual undertones to this image of Ryuji in a wet shirt, and I would argue that this sexual element is, at least in part, the cause of Noboru’s discomfort around his friends.
 This idea of homosexual desire comes to the fore in the attempted seduction which follows.

 Having told his mother that he was going to be spending the day at the beach, Noboru decides that he should at least look the part when he returns, so he goes to cover himself in sand.
 This scene is where the attempted seduction begins: